Handling Context Compaction

 - Review the actual diff before final response.

-- Check the relevant repo skill or source-of-truth doc when the change touches a sensitive surface (payments, auth, privacy, deploy, schema, release).
+- Check the relevant skill or source-of-truth doc when the change touches a sensitive surface (payments, auth, privacy, deploy, schema, release).

-- Look for edge cases, stale assumptions, missing tests, bad user-facing strings, state or cache leakage, money-state or idempotency issues, privacy leaks, and docs drift.
+- Look for edge cases, stale assumptions, missing tests, bad user-facing strings, state or cache leakage, money-state or idempotency issues, privacy leaks, docs drift.

-### Context Budget Rule
+### Context Budget

-### Context Reset Protocol
+### Context Reset

 Agents cannot rely on conversation memory after long work, compaction, or interruption.